-So what are the benefits of self–questioning?
+So what are these benefits of self–questioning?
 Or what kinds of perks does it provide?
 Are there specific procedures to follow?
 What can you get from the process?
 Let’s discuss about this further in this article.

 Once the blog about self-questioning benefits came out, the people had been asking how I managed to sort things out with my sister.
 Helping my sister did not come easy for me since there were self-questioning emotions involved.

-Learn A Few Self-Questioning Benefits
+Few Self-Questioning Benefits

-What’re the beneficial perks of self-questioning?
+What’re the beneficial perks?
 Continue reading.

-Do self-questioning benefits outweigh the cons?
+Do the benefits focus on the cons?

-The Three Beneficial Questions To Ask Self
+The Three Beneficial Things To Ask Yourself

 Am I Doing Something That Will Hurt Other People?

-So, for the first question, I threw a self-questioning question at my sister to put herself in others’ shoes.
+So, for the first question, I threw a question at my sister to put herself in others’ shoes.
 I said, “Think about this scenario.
 I borrowed your jean jacket and promised to keep it clean, but I only said that to make you lend it to me and stop asking questions.
 I will keep it for weeks, assuming that you don’t need it yet.
 Then, when you get mad at me for not keeping my promise, I would throw the blame back to your face and tell you that it’s your fault for not taking it back sooner.”

 “Ouch,” my sister said.
 “Did I do that to you?”